Your Packing List for Summer Travel in Spain

 It may seem like a no-brainer to pack a bunch of sandals if you’re traveling to Spain in the summer, but I would highly recommend you don’t.
 Why?
 You’ll probably be walking a lot – Spanish cities and towns tend to be accessible by foot.
 Unless you plan to relax at a beach resort the whole time, I would recommend you pack mostly comfortable walking shoes.
 Here’s a breakdown of the types of shoes you would want to pack:

-Of course, you can also bring heels if you want to dress up for a night out on the town.
+Of course, you can also bring heels or any other types of shoes you like to wear.
+These are just suggestions.
 I’m all about comfort though so I stick to wedges and flats for fancier outings.

 Health and Beauty